-The bulk erase (BE) instruction sets all bits to '1' (FFh).
-Before it can be accepted, a write enable (WREN) instruction must previously have been executed.
-After the write enable (WREN) instruction has been decoded, the device sets the write enable latch (WEL).
+The Bulk Erase (BE) instruction sets all bits to '1' (FFh).
+Before it can be accepted, a Write Enable (WREN) instruction must previously have been executed.
+After the Write Enable (WREN) instruction has been decoded, the device sets the Write Enable Latch (WEL).

-The bulk erase (BE) instruction is entered by driving Chip Select (\overline{S}) Low, followed by the instruction code on serial data input (D).
+The Bulk Erase (BE) instruction is entered by driving Chip Select (\overline{S}) Low, followed by the instruction code on Serial Data input (D).
 Chip Select (\overline{S}) must be driven Low for the entire duration of the sequence.

-Chip Select (\overline{S}) must be driven High after the eighth bit of the instruction code has been latched in, otherwise the bulk erase instruction is not executed.
-As soon as Chip Select (\overline{S}) is driven High, the self-timed bulk erase cycle (whose duration is t{BE}) is initiated.
-While the bulk erase cycle is in progress, the status register may be read to check the value of the write in progress (WIP) bit.
-The write in progress (WIP) bit is 1 during the self-timed bulk erase cycle, and is 0 when it is completed.
-At some unspecified time before the cycle is completed, the write enable latch (WEL) bit is reset.
+Chip Select (\overline{S}) must be driven High after the eighth bit of the instruction code has been latched in, otherwise the Bulk Erase instruction is not executed.
+As soon as Chip Select (\overline{S}) is driven High, the self-timed Bulk Erase cycle (whose duration is t{BE}) is initiated.
+While the Bulk Erase cycle is in progress, the Status Register may be read to check the value of the Write In Progress (WIP) bit.
+The Write In Progress (WIP) bit is 1 during the self-timed Bulk Erase cycle, and is 0 when it is completed.
+At some unspecified time before the cycle is completed, the Write Enable Latch (WEL) bit is reset.

-Any bulk erase (BE) instruction, while an erase, program or write cycle is in progress, is rejected without having any effects on the cycle that is in progress.
-A bulk erase (BE) instruction is ignored if at least one sector or subsector is write-protected (Hardware or software protection).
+Any Bulk Erase (BE) instruction, while an Erase, Program or Write cycle is in progress, is rejected without having any effects on the cycle that is in progress.
+A Bulk Erase (BE) instruction is ignored if at least one sector or subsector is write-protected (hardware or software protection).

-If Reset ($\overline{\text{Reset}}$) is driven Low while a bulk erase (BE) cycle is in progress, the bulk erase cycle is interrupted and data may not be erased correctly (see Table 15: Device status after a Reset Low pulse).
-On $\overline{\text{Reset}}$ going Low, the device enters the reset mode and a time of t{RHSL} is then required before the device can be re-selected by driving Chip Select (\overline{S}) Low.
+If Reset ($\overline{\text{Reset}}$) is driven Low while a Bulk Erase (BE) cycle is in progress, the Bulk Erase cycle is interrupted and data may not be erased correctly (see Table 14: Device status after a Reset Low pulse).
+On $\overline{\text{Reset}}$ going Low, the device enters the Reset mode and a time of t{RHSL} is then required before the device can be re-selected by driving Chip Select ($\overline{\text{S}}$) Low.
 For the value of t{RHSL} see Table 26: Timings after a Reset Low pulse in Section 11: DC and AC parameters.

-Figure 21.
-Bulk erase (BE) instruction sequence
+Figure 22.
+Bulk Erase (BE) instruction sequence

-6.16 Deep power-down (DP)
+6.16 Deep Power-down (DP)

-Executing the deep power-down (DP) instruction is the only way to put the device in the lowest consumption mode (the deep power-down mode).
+Executing the Deep Power-down (DP) instruction is the only way to put the device in the lowest consumption mode (the Deep Power-down mode).
 It can also be used as an extra software protection mechanism, while the device is not in active use, since in this mode, the device ignores all write, program and erase instructions.

-Driving Chip Select (\overline{S}) High deselects the device, and puts the device in the standby mode (if there is no internal cycle currently in progress).
-But this mode is not the deep power-down mode.
-The deep power-down mode can only be entered by executing the deep power-down (DP) instruction, subsequently reducing the standby current (from I{CC1} to I{CC2} , as specified in Table 20).
+Driving Chip Select (\overline{S}) High deselects the device, and puts the device in Standby Power mode (if there is no internal cycle currently in progress).
+But this mode is not the Deep Power-down mode.
+The Deep Power-down mode can only be entered by executing the Deep Power-down (DP) instruction, subsequently reducing the standby current (from I{CC1} to I{CC2} , as specified in Table 19).

-Once the device has entered the deep power-down mode, all instructions are ignored except the release from deep power-down (RDP) instruction.
-Issuing the release from deep power-down (RDP) instruction will cause the device to exit the deep power-down mode.
+Once the device has entered the Deep Power-down mode, all instructions are ignored except the Release from Deep Power-down (RDP) instruction.
+This releases the device from this mode.

-The deep power-down mode automatically stops at power-down, and the device always powers-up in the standby mode.
+The Deep Power-down mode automatically stops at power-down, and the device always powers up in Standby Power mode.

-The deep power-down (DP) instruction is entered by driving Chip Select (\overline{S}) Low, followed by the instruction code on serial data input (D).
+The Deep Power-down (DP) instruction is entered by driving Chip Select (\overline{S}) Low, followed by the instruction code on Serial Data input (D).
 Chip Select (\overline{S}) must be driven Low for the entire duration of the sequence.